Eumaeus/blackwell_spring2019/comp_hum.md

 The specific work of the course described here will be textual.
 Each student will pursue a specific project in creating a new digital scholarly edition of a text, testing it with programmatic validation and machine-assisted verification, publishing it, performing basic analyses on it, and capturing the results of that *procedural* analysis as *declarative* scholarly object.

+The scholarly, *humanist* principles of this class are ancient, and quite clearly explained by Professor Neel Smith, College of the Holy Cross, in [this video](https://youtu.be/yQ3Znh5vk2w).

 ## Specific Assignments